pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 ## CGEventPost

-It requires posting mac events.<br />
+It requires posting coregraphics events.<br />

 `karabiner_grabber` uses this method to post generic key events.

 ## IOHIDPostEvent

-It requires posting mac events.<br />
+It requires posting coregraphics events.<br />

 `IOHIDPostEvent` will be failed if the process is not running in the current session user.
 (The root user is also forbidden.)